 Here are the highlights of our analysis:

-- Since 2011, yearly spending on lobbying across all ISPs hasn’t strayed below $72 million.
+- Since 2011, yearly spending on lobbying across all ISPs hasn’t strayed below $72 million, when you discard 2021 which has only received $31.6 million to-date so far.

 - The largest amount spent by any provider in any year was AT&T in 1999, at almost $23 million.
 AT&T’s acquisition of Ameritech Corp accounted for much of this, and the merger eventually led to the creation of America’s largest telecom company.